david1792x/sd-house-prices/markdown/ml_modeling.md

     Average error standard deviation: 0.0025 or 0.25%

-The mean absolute error (MAE) shows the mean difference between actual and predicted price, while the root mean squared error (RMSE) shows the square root of the differences of the squared values (penalizes large differences).
-We can see that the mean of the cross validated errors are \$146,226 for the mean absolute error, and \$248,083 for the mean squared error.
+The **mean absolute error (MAE)** shows the mean difference between actual and predicted price, while the **root mean squared error (RMSE)** shows the square root of the differences of the squared values (penalizes large differences).
+We can see that the mean of the cross validated errors are **\$146,226** for the mean absolute error, and **\$248,083** for the mean squared error.
 This errors are calculated across all price ranges, so they are most notable in high value homes, as we will see further on.
-The R² value is one of the most important metrics for quantifying our model performance, and it describes how much of the variance in the price can be attributed to the predictor variables that our model used.
-In this case, R² is 0.8634, which tells us that our model is capable of explaining 86.34% of the variance in house price, which is pretty high.
-The average error determines how far the prediction is from the actual price across all listings, and in this case the mean error is 14.12% with a standard deviation of 0.25% (13.87% to 14.37%).
+The R² value is one of the most important metrics for quantifying our model performance, and it describes how much of the **variance** in the price can be **attributed** to the predictor variables that our model used.
+In this case, R² is **0.8634**, which tells us that our model is capable of **explaining 86.34%** of the **variance** in house price, which is pretty high.
+The average error determines how far the prediction is from the actual price across all listings, and in this case the mean error is **14.12%** with a standard deviation of 0.25% (13.87% to 14.37%).

-Now, we will split our data into a training (80%) and testing (20%) set, train the model on the training set, and predict the prices on the testing set.
-As we can see, the predicted price is pretty close to the actual price on most examples, and while there is a variation, the error is relatively small in percentage across price ranges.
+Now, we will split our data into a **training** (80%) and **testing** (20%) set, train the model on the training set, and predict the prices on the testing set.
+As we can see, the predicted price is pretty close to the actual price on most examples, and while there is a **variation**, the error is relatively **small** in percentage across price ranges.

 ```python